praveenrp1610/FireFalcons/markup.md

 ✅ **Complete React App Structure**
 - Modern React 18 with Vite build system
 - Component-based architecture with proper file organization
-- All 7 team members integrated with photos and stats
+- All 7 team members integrated with photos (stats reset to 0 for new season)

 ✅ **Interactive Features**
 - Animated team member cards with modal details